nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/5/main.rs:sorter}}
 ```

-In order to ensure that our filter and sorter gets updated when we modify the numbers, we call the `changed` method on them.
+To ensure that our filter and sorter get updated when we modify the numbers, we call the `changed` method on them.

 <span class="filename">Filename: listings/lists/5/main.rs</span>